kiss-keray/ADDP/addp-rpc/addp-rpc-start/src/main/rpc-web/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The webPage will reload if you make edits.<br>
+The webPageable will reload if you make edits.<br>
 You will also see any lint errors in the console.

 ### `npm test`